 You just print out your PDF, cut out your chosen design with a regular pair of scissors, and then stick it right onto your fabric by pulling off the adhesive back.
 And don't worry -- it isn't so sticky that it gums up your needle.

 You can stitch right through it, and when you're done, it dissolves away in water.
 We've found it works best if you soak it in a cereal bowl with cold water for a couple of hours, then just gently squeeze it out and put it on a towel to dry.
 It's really rather magical and so very simple.

 The example below uses muslin fabric in a 4" hoop, and 3 strands of DMC floss with a satin stich.

 These designs are small enough where doing free-form embroidery is just fine (and not overwhelming).
 We used a few simple stitch techniques, including the running stitch, the split stitch, and a satin stitch.
 We link to some video tutorials if you're new to it, but you can really do your own thing with these.
 Just fill them in or outline with some color and they'll be adorable.

 These designs are also perfect for coloring in and then using for card making or scrapbooking.
 You might even print a few copies and test out some colors before you embroider them.

 If you printed these onto cardstock, they would be super cute to cut out and use on a handmade card.
 You could add in a tiny real-life potted succulent or cactus and you would have a sweet Valentine's Day gift.

-Whatever you do, please share it on Instagram and tag it with #gbicraft.
-We might just feature your work on our page!
-And we LOVE to see all of your creations.
+Whatever you do, please share it with us on Instagram (@globalbackyard) and tag us with #globalbackyard.
+We love to see all of your creations.